deepaksharma2007/docker-Compose-Stack/README.md

 # Docker Stack Deployment Example
-This repository provides an example of how to deploy a Docker Stack using Docker Swarm.
+This repository explains how to deploy a Docker Stack using Docker Swarm.
 Docker Stack allows you to manage multiple services as a single deployment, making it easier to orchestrate complex applications.